SHARE THIS ARTICLE:

 WHAT IS CBD?

-CBD accounts for up to 40% of the plant’s extract.
-CBD is non-intoxicating and it doesn’t make users high.
+CBD (cannabidiol) accounts for up to 40% of the plant’s extract.

-Cannabidiol (CBD) can be taken into the body in multiple ways, those of which include; inhalation of smoke or vapor, as a spray into the cheek and by mouth, swallowed in drops or capsules, dried cannabis, or as a liquid solution which is used externally by applying topically to the skin.
+Cannabidiol (CBD) can be taken into the body in multiple ways, those of which include; inhalation of smoke or vapour, as a spray into the cheek and by mouth, swallowed in drops or capsules, through edibles, dried cannabis, or as a liquid solution which is used externally by applying topically to the skin.

 Some of the most popular CBD products on the market right now are:

-Cannabis sativa is a yearly occurring herbaceous flowering plant which is indigenous to East Asia, although it is now widespread due to cultivation.
+Cannabis Sativa L is a yearly occurring herbaceous flowering plant that is indigenous to East Asia, although it is now widespread due to cultivation.

 It has been cultivated throughout history as far back as records go, and has been used as a source of industrial fibre, seed oil, food, recreation, religious and spiritual aids.
-Depending on its use, each part of the plant is harvested completely differently.
+Depending on its use, each part of the plant is harvested completely differently and ALL parts of the plant can be used for production.

 The Hemp species was said to be first found and classified by Carl Linnaeus in 1753.

-Unlike marijuana, Cannabis Sativa / Hemp is naturally rich in CBD and low in THC.
+Unlike marijuana, hemp is naturally rich in CBD and low in THC.

 Hemp is legal within the UK, meaning it is the most prominent and logical choice for CBD Oil extraction.
 As well as the benefits of Hemp being well known, it also has a wide array of industrial purposes as well as environmental benefits.